The-Document-Warehouse-Namibia/VaultExtensionMethods/GetIDByAlias/README.md

 - GetObjectTypeIDByAlias: Retrieves the object type ID by alias.
 - GetClassIDByAlias: Retrieves the class ID by alias.
+- GetWorkflowIDByAlias: Retrieves the workflow ID by alias.
+- GetWorkflowStateIDByAlias: Retrieves the workflow state ID by alias.
 - GetPropertyDefIDByAlias: Retrieves the property definition ID by alias.

 ## Usage